 - Battlefield 1 (2016) (additional development for DICE)

 BreakAway Games is a serious game developer based in Hunt Valley, Maryland, established in 1998.
 Their executive staff is composed of several veterans from companies such as MicroProse, Origin Systems, Atari and Acclaim Entertainment.
-Primary development of The Battle for Middle-earth II: The Rise of the Witch-king and Command & Conquer 3: Kane’s Wrath was outsourced to BreakAway Games.
+Despite their specialization for “serious games” (i.e. commissioned simulations for various companies and state entities), they have often been tasked with developing commercial games’ expansion packs and/or spin-off titles.
+Among else, primary development of The Battle for Middle-earth II: The Rise of the Witch-king and Command & Conquer 3: Kane’s Wrath was outsourced to BreakAway Games, with only skeleton teams from EA Los Angeles supervising the production.

 Commercial games developed